 If your cat seems happy in every other way, it’s probably loafing because it’s comfortable and feels safe.
 So, check for:

 - A good appetite

 - A healthy appearance, e.g. a clean coat

 If all that is so, then it’s unlikely that your cat has a health condition you should worry about.

 Your Cat Is Limping And Can’t Walk Easily

 If your cat is loafing because its paw hurts, then it will also have trouble walking.
 It will limp gingerly when it stands up from its loaf position.
 It won’t easily jump from one surface to another.
 There may be a visible issue with the cat’s paw.

 Your cat may also limp if it’s in pain for another reason.
-If it has chronic kidney disease, then it will be in severe internal pain which will make it move gingerly, too.
+If it has chronic kidney disease, it will be in severe internal pain, making it move gingerly.